PDAL/PDAL/doc/stages/filters.relaxationdartthrowing.rst

 .. seealso::

-    :ref:`filters.decimation`, :ref:`filters.farthestpointsampling` and
+    :ref:`filters.decimation`, :ref:`filters.fps` and :ref:`filters.sample` all
-    :ref:`filters.sample` all perform some form of thinning or resampling.
+    perform some form of thinning or resampling.

 .. note::